qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/raster-missing-nodata-value/index.md

 ![`bambgrl_dem_5km_corrected.tif` displayed in
 QGreenland](/_media/qgreenland_missing_nodata_value.png)

-At this point, you're not sure what this represents, so you consult the [user guide](https://nsidc.org/sites/default/files/nsidc-0092-v001-userguide.pdf) to find this important phrase at the top of page 4:
+At this point, you are not sure what this represents, so you consult the [user guide](https://nsidc.org/sites/default/files/nsidc-0092-v001-userguide.pdf) to find this important phrase at the top of page 4: